Travel Insurance Cancellation Cover & Frequent Flyer Point

 Circumstances where you would not be liable for reimbursement include:

-how much will my travel insurance cover?
+How much will my travel insurance cover?

 The terms around how much you’ll be reimbursed will vary from insurer to insurer.
 Typically you’ll receive the cost of an equivalent class airline ticket, based on the price at the time the original was purchased, less your financial contribution toward the airline ticket.